trevorvaughan-ux/hanuman-demo/CONTINUE_HERE_2026-06-17.md

 ## LOCKED COPY RULES
 - Em-dashes BANNED everywhere.
 "Beta" banned.
 Real names only (no generic greetings).
-- NO gods/religion/prayer/worship anywhere in Hanuman (public school).
+- NO gods/religion/prayer/worship anywhere in HANi (public school).
 - Pricing is PROPRIETARY, never in outward-facing docs.
 - Brand colors: teal #1f8a8a, teal-dark #136b6b, cream #FDF8F0, charcoal #3A3A3A, gold #D99A4E.
   The breathing ball is intentionally OFF-brand (aqua->coral) so it pops.